Since we opened in 2014, we have been collecting treasures to delight you or that special someone!

 You’ll find beautiful new items each time you visit!

-Twenty-seven years ago, my husband, Jeff, and I took the jumped into the world of retail.
+Twenty-nine years ago, my husband, Jeff, and I took the jumped into the world of retail.
 After outgrowing our first store within a year’s time, we moved into a great old building and proceeded to grow a successful business.
 While the business continued to grow, so did our family.
 We adopted three children, and our youngest was very small.
 I was not going to go through the grueling process of adopting three children just to be gone from them all day every day!
 Retail is hard work – 24/7 – and while it was something we took great pride in, it was time to wind up the awning and move on.
 So when approached with the offer to buy our store lock, stock, and barrel, we jumped at it.

 Jeff continued to grow his own business (Wisconsin House Woodworks in Barton) and I went to work for a local bank for the next sixteen years.